Tapco Intrafuse: The Most Underrated Magazine

 As someone who owns 15 AK Intrafuse magazines, I can say confidently they perform as well as steel mags during normal use.
 They aren’t as durable, so dropping one repeatedly on its feed lips while fully-loaded will result in enough damage to eventually render it inoperable.

 Another thing.
-Intrafuse AK magazines fit all standard, military-pattern AK carbines and assault rifles fine.
+Intrafuse AK magazines fit all standard, military-pattern AK carbines and rifles fine.
 However, the don’t always fit ARs and AK alternatives like the Galil ACE in 7.62x39mm.
 Thankfully, this isn’t because the magazine is out of spec, but simply too thick at the neck – so shooters with a hand file and a few minutes can simply shave off a little material and get their gun running in no time.

 For full clarity, of the 15 magazines I’ve owned, I’ve had to discard exactly two.
 One because the spine of the magazine cracked, and caused feeding issues after successfully running roughly 2,000 rounds through it.
 The other was accidently run over by an F-150 on gravel, and exploded.